Here’s what effective leaders rarely talk about…

-Leadership done well is largely invisible labour.
-Most of it happens beneath the surface.
+Leadership is largely invisible labour, most of it happens beneath the surface.

-Study any great leader and you’ll see; it’s far more than strategy, performance, or influence… It lives in their ability to hold space for diversity, differences of opinion, and the expectations people bring into the room.
+At a certain level, every great leader realises leadership is about far more than strategy, performance, or influence… It lives in the ability to hold space for diversity, navigate differences of opinion, and manage expectations.

 I get it.